-Thyroglobulin (Tg) is a protein produced by the thyroid gland.
+Thyroglobulin (Tg) is a protein produced uniquely by your thyroid gland.
 This test measures the amount of thyroglobulin in the blood.

 The thyroid gland produces hormones (thyroxine or T4 and triiodothyronine or T3) that help to regulate the rate at which the body uses energy.
-It is a small, butterfly-shaped organ that lies flat against the windpipe in the throat and is composed primarily of very small, ball-shaped structures called follicles that produce and store thyroglobulin.
+It is a small, butterfly-shaped organ that lies flat against the windpipe at the base of the throat and is composed primarily of very small, ball-shaped structures called follicles that produce and store thyroglobulin.

 Thyroglobulin serves as the source of T4 and T3.
 The production of these hormones and their release into the bloodstream are stimulated by the pituitary hormone TSH (thyroid stimulating hormone).

-Thyroglobulin is produced all healthy individuals, and normally its concentration in blood is very low.
-Thyroglobulin concentration increases in both benign (Graves disease, subacute thyroiditis, Hashimoto thyroiditis) and malignant conditions (thyroid adenoma, thyroid papillary and follicular cancer).
-Therefore, it is on one hand a non-specific indicator of a thyroid dysfunction and, on the other hand, a tumor marker that can be used to monitor patients with thyroid papillary and follicular cancer after diagnosis (see Thyroid Cancer).
+Thyroglobulin is produced in all healthy individuals, and normally its level in blood is low.
+Thyroglobulin levels increase in both benign (Graves disease, subacute thyroiditis, Hashimoto thyroiditis) and thyroid cancer.
+Therefore, it is on one hand a non-specific indicator of a thyroid dysfunction and, on the other hand, a tumor marker that can be used to monitor patients with thyroid papillary and follicular cancer after diagnosis (see the Thyroid Cancer article).

 The thyroglobulin test is primarily used as a tumor marker to evaluate the effectiveness of treatment for thyroid cancer and to monitor for recurrence.
 Not every thyroid cancer will produce thyroglobulin, but the most common types, the well-differentiated papillary and follicular thyroid cancers, frequently do, resulting in increased levels of thyroglobulin in the blood.

 Thyroglobulin testing may be used, along with a TSH test, prior to thyroid cancer treatment to determine whether the cancer is producing thyroglobulin.
 If it is, then the test can be ordered at intervals after treatment to monitor for cancer recurrence.
-Several thyroglobulin levels may be ordered over a period of time (serial samples) to look at the change in concentration.
-The change often provides more information than a single value.
+Several thyroglobulin levels may be ordered over a period of time (serial samples) to look at the change in levels.
+The change or pattern of results often provides more information than a single value.

 Thyroglobulin testing is also occasionally ordered to help determine the cause of hyperthyroidism and to monitor the effectiveness of treatment for conditions such as Graves disease.

-Rarely, the test may be ordered to help differentiate between subacute thyroiditis and thyrotoxicosis factitia and to determine the cause of congenital hypothyroidism in newborns.
+Rarely, the test may be ordered to help differentiate between subacute thyroiditis and thyrotoxicosis factitia (hyperthyroidism caused by ingesting excess thyroid hormone pills) and to determine the cause of congenital hypothyroidism in newborns.

-A thyroglobulin test may be ordered prior to the surgical removal of the thyroid gland for cancer.
-It is also ordered after the completion of treatment to help determine whether any normal and/or cancerous residual thyroid tissue may have been left behind.
+A thyroglobulin test may be ordered prior to surgery to remove the thyroid gland for cancer.
+It is also ordered after the completion of treatment to help determine whether any normal and/or cancerous thyroid tissue may have been left behind.
 It is often ordered on a regular basis after surgery to make sure that the tumor has not come back or spread (monitor for recurrence and/or metastasis).

-A thyroglobulin test may sometimes be ordered when a person has symptoms of hyperthyroidism and/or an enlarged thyroid gland and the healthcare practitioner suspects that the person may have a thyroid disorder such as Graves disease or thyroiditis.
-It may be ordered at intervals when someone is being treated with anti-thyroid medications (for conditions such as Graves disease) to determine the effectiveness of treatment.
+A thyroglobulin test may sometimes be ordered when you have symptoms of overactive thyroid (hyperthyroidism) and/or an enlarged thyroid gland and your healthcare practitioner suspects that you may have a thyroid disorder such as Graves disease or thyroiditis.
+It may be ordered at intervals when you are being treated with anti-thyroid medications (for conditions such as Graves disease) to determine how well the treatment is working.

 Rarely, it may be ordered when an infant has symptoms associated with hypothyroidism.

-Thyroglobulin is present in the blood of all healthy individuals at very low concentration.
+Thyroglobulin is present in the blood of all healthy individuals at a low concentration.

 Decreasing levels of thyroglobulin in those treated for Graves disease indicate a response to treatment.